 The worldwide flood (aka the Flood) occurred recently (12,800 +/-200 years before present, the Younger-Dryas boundary).
 It was caused by a cosmic impact that delivered a nearly unimaginable amount of water that completely transformed our planet.
-It caused the extinction of myriad species, and, if it weren’t for our brains, it would have killed us, too.
-Though we survived, we are ill-adapted to the much cooler post-Flood ecosystem: we require warmth, shelter, food, and waste removal, all of which necessitate environmental abuses.
+It caused the extinction of myriad species, and, if it were not for our brains, it would have killed us, too.
+Though we survived, we are ill-adapted to the much cooler, post-Flood ecosystem; consequently, we require warmth, shelter, food, fresh water, and waste removal, all of which necessitate environmental abuses.

 – Research article, “The explanation for impact craters discovered by MBARI off the coast of Central California,” shows that a recently discovered impact swarm on the ocean floor – now beneath two miles of water! – was created subaerially then submerged very soon thereafter by waters delivered by the object whose fragments created the swarm.
 The Monterey Bay Aquarium and Research Institute (MBARI) recently published, “Researchers discover mysterious holes in the seafloor off Central California,” available here.
 It is briefly summarized with this snippet: “The cause and persistence of the pockmarks still remains a mystery, but we find no evidence they were created from gas or fluid in the seafloor in the recent past.
 The micro-depressions are recently formed erosional features; they are not ‘incipient pockmarks.’
 Overall, a lot more work needs to be done to understand how all these features were formed, and this work is in progress….”
 Close.
 The marks are not erosional, their cause is not a mystery, nor is there a need for much more work, for the explanation for the pockmarks is found in my paper.
 That is, the MBARI discovery represents important, corroborating evidence in support of the worldwide flood.
 As such, I have written to the MBARI researchers, its primary staff, as well as members of the Comet Research Group to inform them of the swarm’s cause, and to link them together so that they might take the lead in countering geology’s historic “no worldwide flood, ever” error.